smirarab/sepp/tutorial/tipp-tutorial.md

 - markers-v2 = additional markers distributed with the 2014 paper
 - markers-v3 = reference dataset created and benchmarked in the 2020 TIPP paper

-This command runs TIPP on the fragmentary sequences that have been binned to the pyrg gene from the reference dataset benchmarked in the 2014 paper.
+This command runs TIPP on the fragmentary sequences that have *already been binned* to the pyrg gene from the reference dataset benchmarked in the 2014 paper.
 In other words, the TIPP classification algorithm will use the pre-computed alignment and tree that has been estimated on the known bacterial pyrg genes.

 The main output of TIPP is a `output_classification.txt` file that contains the classification of each read.
 The classification consists of the name of the read, the NCBI taxonomic id of the classification,the rank of the classification, the name of the classification, and the support of the classification.